iainemslie/auto_vertical_stitch/README.md

 # Auto Vertical Stitch

 This program is used to stitch together tomographic images.
-It was created to automate common workflow tasks when from image acquisition.
+It was created to automate common workflow tasks when processing images after image acquisition.

+Vertical stitching is necessary as overlapping image sets are created when the sample stage is moved up or down during image acquisition.

 ![Screenshot of the application](screenshot.png)